 Undergraduate Academic Advisors will work with Conditional, First Year, Undeclared and identified “At Risk” students.
 We will assist the students with academic requirements, counseling, evaluating test scores, problem solving, and scheduling.
 We will continue to educate students on how to use Trojan Web Express and how to pick classes.
 Once we increase their readiness level, the students will be able to transition easily to their faculty advisor.

-To meet with one of our three advisors (Tangerla Jones-Foster or Lynn White), come to the fifth floor of Whitley Hall and sign in at the Center kiosk computer.
+To meet with one of our three advisors (Tangerla Jones, Lynn White, or Savannah Stewart), come to the fifth floor of Whitley Hall and sign in at the Center kiosk computer.

 Student Success Services offers resources and assistance outside academic advisement but in support of student academic progression and success areas such as organization, study skills, note-taking skills, test-taking strategies, time management, and goal-setting.
 Additionally, Student Success Services offers opportunities to enhance students' social enrichment and positive relations between and among students, faculty, and staff through facilitating student engagement activities on campus and in the community.